nmur/fightcade-plugin-manager/README.md

 This plugin manager provides a framework for loading one or more compatible Fightcade plugins.

 ## Installation
 Download `fightcade-plugin-manager.zip` from the latest [release](https://github.com/nmur/fightcade-plugin-manager/releases) and extract it into your `Fightcade\fc2-electron\resources\app\inject` directory, overwriting the existing `inject.js` file.

+> [!TIP]
+> On Windows, the default installation directory is usually `%UserProfile%\Documents\Fightcade`.
+> On Linux, the Flatpak installation directory can be found using `flatpak info --show-location com.fightcade.Fightcade`.

 Backup the existing `inject.js` file if wish, else you can re-obtain it from [here](https://github.com/blueminder/fightcade-joystick-kb-controls/blob/main/inject.js) (it's the script that adds joystick/keyboard navigation to the Fightcade UI).

 You can now add supported plugin files to the `\plugins` directory where they will be loaded automatically.